ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v12.md

 The new version of VMware ESXi is vSphere 6.0 u2 p03, updated from ESXi 6.0 u2 in the previous release.

-## IBMid and IBM Bluemix accounts association
+## IBMid and Bluemix accounts association

 {{site.data.keyword.vmwaresolutions_full}} is provided as an infrastructure solution in the IBM Bluemix® catalog.
 Therefore, to use your **IBMid** account to log in to the {{site.data.keyword.vmwaresolutions_short}} console, you must associate the **IBMid** account with a Bluemix account.